stouffer/EvoGeoModules/manuscript/manuscript.md

 buried under much ecological noise, and the effect of coevolution can only be inferred *regionally*.

-In multi-species systems that typically span a large taxonomic range, coevolution is often measured as the matching between the phylogenies of two sets of interacting organisms [@desd02a;@lege02].
-This build on the century-old ideas that extant species interact in a way similar to the way their ancestors did [@fahr13].
-"Coevolved" systems should (i) have approximately similar phylogenetic trees and (ii) species at matching positions in either trees should interact.
-It is not clear, however, how this idea relates to dynamics occurring at smaller scales [@pois15]: many ecological and evolutionary processes that occur locally, or over small spatial scales, can disturb this expected structure.
+should interact.
 Notably, it has been shown that species interactions are not consistent through space [@pois12c;@pois14].
 Local loss of both interactions and species from the regional pool is most likely to result in observed communities that do not appear to have been shaped by coevolution.